leticiagcsilva/internet_of_things_specialization/README.md

-# 🌐 IoT Specialization Projects – IFES (Postgraduate Course)
+# 🌐 IoT Specialization Projects

 > This repository showcases the hands-on projects developed during the Lato Sensu Postgraduate Program in **Internet of Things (IoT)** at IFES, under the Universidade Aberta Capixaba (UnAC - Ifes) program.
 All content was produced in a 100% online setting, focusing on real-world applications using Arduino-based hardware.